shashanka-shekhar/Image-Face-Recognition/README.md

 # ImageFaceRecognition

-Content
 So the data contain around 100 images of each celebrity namely Kobe, Kane, Maria, and Ronaldo.

-pretrainded Facenet model is used for classification.
+Pretrainded Facenet model is used for extracting features followed by a linear SVC for classification.